The Grauer School in Encinitas

-Nestled into six, pristine, coastal acres in San Diego’s North County, The Grauer School campus is inspired in equal parts by the classical university campus and the natural, Southern California surroundings and ecosystem.
-In 2016, Grauer received the LEED Gold certification.
+Nestled into six, pristine, coastal acres in San Diego’s North County, The Grauer School's campus in Encinitas is inspired in equal parts by the classical university campus and the natural, Southern California surroundings and ecosystems.
 Our great hall, Meyer Hall, is home to San Diego’s largest fireplace and hosts events of all kinds.
 Right outside is our natural water feature leading to a park-like, grassy quad.

 Like the great parks of the world, The Grauer School in Encinitas has an outdoor campus and quad that is half developed and half natural.
 Quad, sports areas, gardens and orchard make up one half.
 The other half consists of a native wildlife corridor of coastal sage and maritime chaparral, with marked trails running throughout.
 But this is just the starting place.
 One minute away lies our partner, the San Elijo Lagoon, and 5 minutes away, our surfers can be paddling out into some of the best waves in California and the United States.
 Our campus is truly the world.

 In 2016, Grauer became an official LEED campus by receiving LEED Gold certification.
 We are proud to incorporate sustainability and environmental preservation into everything we do inside and outside of the classroom.
 Our dedicated approach helps our students learn to take personal responsibility as stewards of our local ecosystems, while raising awareness of the challenges humankind currently faces in protecting our planet from further damage for many generations to come.

 Since 1991, The Grauer School in Encinitas has striven to be the best school in San Diego, public or private, with levels of student engagement other schools dream of.
 We have laid a foundation of active environmental consciousness, outstanding academic achievement and celebratory social inclusiveness throughout our campus and among our incredibly diverse student body.